farukeryilmaz/deep-learning-machine-learning-examples/README.md

 $ source deactivate
 ```

-##Tensorflow and Keras##
+##Tensorflow and Keras

-First, if th environment is passive, activate the deeplearning environment.
+First, if the environment is passive, activate the deeplearning environment.
 Then enter the following command to install Tensorflow and Keras packages:

 ```
 $ conda install -c conda-forge keras tensorflow